This document is also available in this non-normative format: diff to previous version

 passing active context and the value of the

-drop key by continuing to the next key.@reverse
+drop key by continuing to the next key.@reverse, an

 invalid reverse property map